bdelano/netbox/README_SAML.md

 | Entity ID | SAML_IDP_ENTITY_ID |
 | SSO URL | SAML_IDP_SSO_SERVICE |
 | Logout URL | SAML_ON_LOGOUT_URL |
+* Also in this section, you should click 'Download XML metadata' and copy this to `netbox/netbox/saml/idp.xml`

 ### Usage